OpenRailAssociation/osrd/front/README.md

 ### Javascript / Javascript-React

-### Javascript / Javascript-React

-- ESLint is used as linter and oxfmt as formatter.
-Both are configured as devDependencies to enforce default eslint configuration eventually overridden by [airbnb rules](https://airbnb.io/javascript/) translation.
-A few rules (see eslintrc) has been disabled and will be re-enabled in the near future:
+- `oxlint` is used as linter and `oxfmt` as formatter.
+Both are configured as `devDependencies` to enforce default oxlint configuration eventually overridden by [airbnb rules](https://airbnb.io/javascript/) translation.
+A few rules (see oxlintrc) has been disabled and will be re-enabled in the near future:
   - 'no-named-as-default': 'off',
   - 'react/jsx-props-no-spreading': 0,
   - 'react/static-property-placement': 0,
-- eslint rules incompatible with oxfmt usage are disabled, yet these styling errors will be displayed as oxfmt issues.
 - Please push commits exclusively dedicated to styling issues
-- _For VSCode Users_: Install [Oxc](https://marketplace.visualstudio.com/items?itemName=oxc.oxc-vscode)
-  and follow instructions from [Oxfmt documentation](https://oxc.rs/docs/guide/usage/formatter/editors.html#vs-code).

 You may also use `npm run lint-fix` to format/lint.